 Each control is "packaged" into a column.
-The column itself is part of a row (e.g. ITR or TR).
+The column center itself is part of a row (e.g. ITR or TR).
 Sometimes the size of the column is bigger than the size of the control itself.
 In this case the "align" property specifies the position of the control inside the column.
-In most cases you do not require the align control to be explicitly defined because the size of the column around the controls exactly is sized in the same way as the contained control.
-If you want to directly control the alignment of text: in most text based controls there is an explicit property "textalign" in which you align the control's contained text. center right valign Vertical alignment of control in its column.
+In most cases you do not require the align control to be explicitly defined because the size of the column around the controls exactly is sized in the same way as the contained control. right If you want to directly control the alignment of text: in most text based controls there is an explicit property "textalign" in which you align the control's contained text. valign Vertical alignment of control in its column.
 Optional top Each control is "packaged" into a column.
-The column middle of the column is bigger than the size of the control.
-In this bottom case the "align" property specify the position of the control inside the column. colspan Column spanning of control.
-Optional 1 If you use TR table rows then you may sometimes want 2 By default it is "1" - but you may want to define the control 3 to span over more than one columns.
-4 The property only makes sense in table rows that are snychronized within one container (i.e. TR.
-STR table 5 rows).
-It does not make sense in ITR rows, because these 50 lows are explicitly not synched. int-value rowspan Row spanning of control.
-Optional 1 If you use TR table rows then you may sometimes want 2 default it is "1" - but you may want to define the control 3 two span over more than one columns.
+The column middle itself is part of a row (e.g. ITR or TR).
+Sometimtes the size of the column is bigger than the size of the control.
+In this case the "align" property specify the position of the control inside the column. bottom colspan Column spanning of control.
+Optional 1 If you use TR table rows then you may sometimes want to control the number of columns your control occupies.
+2 By default it is "1" - but you may want to define the control 3 to span over more than one columns.
 4 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table 5 rows).
 It does not make sense in ITR rows, because these rows are explicitly not synched.
-50 int-value invisiblemode If the visibility of the control is determined dynamically Optional invisible if the visibility is "false": cleared (1) "invisible": the control is not visible.
+50 int-value rowspan Row spanning of control.
+Optional 1 If you use TR table rows then you may sometimes want 2 to control the number of rows your control occupies.
+By default it is "1" - but you may want to define the control 3 two span over more than one columns.
+4 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table 5 rows).
+It does not make sense in ITR rows, because these rows are explicitly not synched.
+50 int-value invisiblemode If the visibility of the control is determined dynamically Optional invisible by an adapter property then there are two rendering modes if the visibility is "false": cleared (1) "invisible": the control is not visible.